tercen/viewlux2csv_fileconverter/README.md

 __Input file__

-Takes a text measurement file (exported by the Wallach software) and extracts each plate reading into a seperate file.
-The indvidual plates are put into a folder.
+Takes a measurement file (exported by the Wallach software) and extracts each plate reading into a seperate file.
+The indvidual plates are placed into a run folder.

 __Output file__